 The exception to this is some very small breed dogs.
 I will usually suggest that the dog’s breeder be consulted about expected adult sizing.
-Please remember that within a breed, boys will tend to need slightly larger collars than girls.
+Please remember that within a breed, boys tend to need slightly larger collars than girls.

 I would like my puppy to wear his/her collar as soon as I purchase it, and still have it fit when fully grown!
 What’s the youngest age at which I can purchase such a collar?

 I will usually recommend that people wait until the pup is at least 4-6 months old before ordering a collar that they would like to have last through to when the pup is fully grown.

 It might also be a good idea to let the small young pup get used to an inexpensive nylon collar in the beginning, so if there’s going to be any chewing or scratching, there won’t be any damage to an expensive collar that will be costly to fix or replace.

 What’s the widest collar I can buy for my puppy?